1314888/Equity/dd.md

 Cash - long term debt / share about more than 30%
 Is interest coverage ok?

-### Book
-Cannot be priced properly, the closer to finish product the less value

-	- What is the actual number in a bankruptcy sale?
-Does it have legacy assets that are undervalued?
-Does it have goodwill (extra over book value) that is slowly written off?
-Did any asset get write off unfairly?
-Parent vs subsidiary unfair pricing?
-Who is cheaper
-Tax loss carry forward, operating loss carry forward

-### Inventory
-Inventory piling up is bad

-	- If revenue increase while inventory pile up might be marked down
-	- Inventory that have value like cars pile up is better than clothes that have little value

-### Others
-Make sure pension fund asset > vested benefit liability
-Do not want recievables to pile up

 ---
 # 3. Final step